A safe place for the moment that matters most

 There are a few distinct ways you can help out:

 Donate financially.
 Over the next year, we need to raise significant funds.
-This will cover the cost of purchasing and renovating a home, installing robust security measures, and staffing and operational fees to support our women safely.
+This will cover the cost of a home, installing robust security measures, and staffing and operational fees to support our women safely.
 You can donate here.

 Furnish our home.
-We have an Amazon wish list with items we’ll need for the home.
+We have an Amazon wish list with items we’ll need for Abie’s Haven.
 We’d be so grateful if you’d consider purchasing items off the list, or if you know anyone who would be willing to donate home goods, we’d love to speak with them.

 Attend an event.
-We have several incredible events planned for 2024, and the money raised at each of them will go toward Abie’s Haven.
+We have incredible events planned and the money raised will go toward Abie’s Haven.
 Follow us on social media to stay up to date with what’s coming.

 Pray.
 We know without a doubt God is calling us to this next step.
 We know He will provide the means to make this happen.
 We’d love your prayers.